buildfirst/buildfirst/ch05/11_browserify-cjs/README.md

 [Browserify][2] is a pretty awesome tool authored by [@substack][3], which allows you to bring CJS packages into the browser.
 In [the book][4] we introduce the concept, and then compare it to RequireJS.

-The [grunt-browserify][n] plugin has a really interesting read which is worth checking out, talking about the benefits of using CJS modules.
+The [grunt-browserify][5] plugin has a really interesting read which is worth checking out, talking about the benefits of using CJS modules.

 Once you've built, open the example from your shell, using: